ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

-When displaying the free-form text of "j" and "o", the browser SHOULD NOT make any of those elements into actionable (clickable) links and these fields need to be rendered as text and not as HTML.
+When displaying the free-form text of "j" and "o", the browser SHOULD NOT make any of those elements into actionable (clickable) links and these fields need to be rendered as text, not as HTML.

 An attacker might inject (or modify) the EDE EXTRA-TEXT field with a DNS proxy or DNS forwarder that is unaware of EDE.
 Such a DNS proxy or